jtheisen/moldinium/readme.md

 the correct tracking repository.

-Another issue is type hierarchies: Deserializers require a single-base hierarchy for polymorphic deserliazation and, currently, baked types don't derive from other baked types at all.
+Another issue is type hierarchies: Deserializers require a single-base hierarchy for polymorphic deserialization and, currently, baked types don't derive from other baked types at all.
 This could be done though, but of course requires the user to sometimes specify a unique base.

-### Entity Framework
+#### Entity Framework

-Entity Framework is similar in that it also wants to create it's entity types.
+Entity Framework is similar in that it also wants to create its entity types.
 It has two additional problems:

 * it wants the types to be